 Horan, Tegan, et al. “Replacement Bisphenols Adversely Affect Mouse Gametogenesis with Consequences for Subsequent Generations.”
 Current Biology, vol. 28, no. 18, 24 Sept.
 2014, pp. 2948–2954., doi:10.1016/j.cub.2018.06.070. https://www.cell.com/current-biology/fulltext/S0960-9822(18)30861-3.

 “Metals – Questions and Answers on Lead-Glazed Traditional Pottery.”
-Center for Drug Evaluation and Research, U.S. Food and Drug Administration, Nov.
-2010, http://www.fda.gov/food/foodborneillnesscontaminants/metals/ucm233281.htm.
+Center for Drug Evaluation and Research, U S Food and Drug Administration, Nov.
+2010, https://www.fda.gov/food/foodborneillnesscontaminants/metals/ucm233281.htm.

 Wooten, Kimberly, and Philip Smith.
 “Canine Toys and Training Devices as Sources of Exposure to Phthalates and Bisphenol A: Quantitation of Chemicals in Leachate and in Vitro Screening for Endocrine Activity.”
 Chemosphere, vol. 93, no. 10, 3 Sept.
 2013, pp. 2245–2253., doi.org/10.1016/j.chemosphere.2013.07.075. https://www.sciencedirect.com/science/article/pii/S004565351301059X.

 Wright, Coralie, and Aisling Carroll.
 “Microbiological Assessment of Canine Drinking Water: the Impact of Construction Material on the Quantity and Species of Bacteria Present in Water Bowls.”
-Hartpury Student Research Journal, 29 Aug.
-2018, http://studentjournal.hartpury.ac.uk/2018/08/29/microbiological-assessment-of-canine-drinking-water-the-impact-of-construction-material-on-the-quantity-and-species-of-bacteria-present-in-water-bowls/.
+Hartbury Student Research Journal, 29 Aug.
+2018, https://studentjournal.hartpury.ac.uk/2018/08/29/microbiological-assessment-of-canine-drinking-water-the-impact-of-construction-material-on-the-quantity-and-species-of-bacteria-present-in-water-bowls/.